KhronosGroup/Vulkan-Hpp/README.md

 }
 ```

-The second snippet shows how to use the API using return value transformation, but without exceptions.
-It’s already a little bit shorter than the original code:
+This snippet shows how to use the API using return value transformation, but without exceptions.
+It’s already a little bit shorter than previous original code:

 ```c++
 ResultValue<ShaderModule> shaderResult1 = device.createShaderModule({...} /* createInfo temporary */);